amalfidev/amalfi/amalfi/README.md

 ```

 ### Collecting
-- `collect`: Collect all items from an iterable into a list.
-Useful for turning a generator into a list inside a pipeline.
+The collecting operators collect or gather the items from an iterator into a list, using a generator function to yield processed items.
-- `acollect`: Async version of `collect`.
-Useful for turning an async generator into a list inside an async pipeline.
+- `collect`: synchronous version.
+- `acollect`: asynchronous version.

 ```python
 from amalfi import apipe, pipe